caseyg/awesome/TOPICS.md

 *   [selfire1/todoist-focus-mode](https://github.com/selfire1/todoist-focus-mode) - Flowist is a Focus Mode companion for Todoist

-## artificial-intelligence

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an Open source alternative to Perplexity AI

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## chatbot

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.